 A good metal laser engraver should supply enough laser energy to overcome the energy lost due to reflection and produce the desired engraving.

-Therefore, it is important to select the appropriate laser, set optimal laser parameters, and ensure good process control for laser engraving metals.
+Therefore, it is important to learn laser engraving basics to select the appropriate laser, set optimal laser parameters, and ensure good process control for laser engraving metals.

 It must be noted that, when compared to CNC engravers, laser engravers are ideal for shallow engravings with intricate designs, whereas CNC engravers can produce deeper engravings (3D engravings).